JeffOwOSun/gpu-bm3d/README.md

 Every CUDA thread will be given one *reference patch*.
 Within each thread, a local window of 64 by 64 around the reference patch is searched for *q patches* that are close match to the *reference patch*.
 The distance metric we use in matching is the L2-distance in pixel space.
 This is an approximation to the original paper, where a 2D transformation and a hard-thresholding is applied before applying L2-distance in frequency space.
 It's much simpler in computation and easier for implementation.

-![block matching image here](https://github.com/JeffOwOSun/gpu-bm3d/raw/master/assets/lena_eyebrow.png)
+![block matching image here](https://github.com/JeffOwOSun/gpu-bm3d/raw/master/assets/lena_eyebrow.png) *An image showing three q_patches in a group.
+The black frame denotes the reference patch*

 A maximum of 8 *q patches* are kept for each *reference patch*.
 After the matching, a *stack* of *num_ref_patch x max_num_patch_in_group* patches is produced, each row containing the *max_num_patch_in_group* closest *q patches* to the respective *reference patch*.